s-vdg/s-vdg.github.io/content/publication/on-the-dynamical-hierarchy-in-gathering-protocols-with-circulant-topologies/index.md

 ---
-title: On the Dynamical Hierarchy in Gathering Protocols with Circulant Topologies
+title: On The Dynamical Hierarchy in Gathering Protocols with Circulant Topologies
 publication_types:
   - "3"
 authors: